PierreGode/GPTcode-reviewer/README.md

 ## GPT-4o mini
 - GPT-4o mini is our most cost-efficient small model that’s smarter and cheaper than GPT-3.5 Turbo, and has vision capabilities.
-The model has 128K context and an October 2023 knowledge cutoff.
+The model has 128K context.
 - gpt-4o-mini
 - $0.150 / 1M input tokens
 - $0.600 / 1M output tokens